adqecsbbu/PHTI/README.md

 3. Skew and Line Segmentation
 4. OCR Application

-The dataset is available on the license provide by (GNU General Public License v3.0).
+The dataset is available under the terms and conditions covered within the license provided by (GNU General Public License v3.0).